-The final activity of the year will allow you to select a placement in an area of clinical interest to you from within our Health Education Zones.
+The final activity of the year will enable you to select a 4-week student selected clinical placement in an area of your clinical interest from within our Clinical Education Campuses.
 The placement will give you the time and opportunity to reflect on your future career choices within medicine.

 Course content for year 4

-Year 4 will broaden your clinical learning across the medical specialties, offering immersion in new clinical placements with supervision and teaching by specialty experts.
+Year 4 is structured to broaden your clinical learning and practice across 14 specialities, offering immersion in new clinical placements with supervision and teaching by expert clinicians.